 ___ n'em: This can be used like, "my mom n'em" or "my boy n'em", and the "n'em" just means them.
 So, "my mom and them" would be the proper translation, and etc. Its simple slang, but when spoken fast it can be hard to understand.

-Awrite: This is normally a more friendly and energized way of saying “good” or “it’s all good”, or “okay”.
+Awrite: This is normally a more friendly and energized way of saying "good" or "it's all good", or "okay".
+"Aight" can be accepted too.

 Pass by: "I'll pass by on my way to work" is how I usually use this slang.
 It just means stop by or roll through to visit someone or someplace.